conan-io/docs/reference/conanfile/attributes.rst

         version = "0.1"
         author = "John J. Smith (john.smith@company.com)"

-This is an optional attribute
+This is an optional attribute.

 topics
 ------

 Topics provide a useful way to group related tags together and to quickly tell developers what a package is about.
-Tags also make it easier for customers to find your recipe.
-It could be useful when filtering packages by topics or reusing on Bintray package page.
+Topics also make it easier for customers to find your recipe.
+It could be useful to filter packages by topics or to reuse them in Bintray package page.

+The ``topics`` attribute should be a tuple with the needed topics inside.

 .. code-block:: python

-    class HelloConan(ConanFile):
+    class ProtocInstallerConan(ConanFile):
-        name = "Hello"
+        name = "protoc_installer"
         version = "0.1"
-        topics = ("foo", "baz", "qux")
+        topics = ("protocol-buffers", "protocol-compiler", "serialization", "rpc")

-This is an optional attribute
+This is an optional attribute.

 .. _user_channel: